maseology/pypkg/readme.md

 # pypkg

-a set of personal python modules
+a set of personal python modules I use professionally